bgigurtsis/blog/_posts/2021-01-04-clojureatom.md

 You do not exactly _need_ to have a previous clj project or even a .clj file, but this step makes your life easier by handling the app's files

-3. Inside the app directory, start a REPL environment with an specific port to connect to it later.
+3. Inside the app directory, start a REPL environment with a specific port to connect to it later.
 Note that for my environment only the second simpler command works for me to start REPL.

 ```bash
 # Recomended, pure Socket REPL